tweag/python-monorepo-example/2017-08-14-inline-java.md

 to use this plugin with the pragma `OPTIONS_GHC`.
 Every module using inline-java needs to ask for the plugin in the same way.

-GHC doesn't parse or generate any Java.
-Neither does `inline-java`.
+GHC doesn't parse any Java and neither does `inline-java`.
 So how can this program possibly work?
 The answer is that `inline-java` feeds the quasiquotation to the `javac` compiler, which generates some bytecode that is stored in the object file of the module.
 At runtime, `inline-java` arranges the bytecode to be handed to the JVM using the